lensapp/lens/docs/index.md

 To get the most out of Lens, start by reviewing a few introductory topics:

+[Intro Videos](/get-started/intro-videos/) - Begin your journey with Lens through these introductory videos.

+[Add Clusters](/clusters/add-cluster/) - Add your first Cluster to radically improve productivity and the speed of business.

 [Extension API](/extensions/overview/) - Learn how to write a Lens extension.

 ...

 ## Downloads

-[Download Lens IDE](https://github.com/lensapp/lens/releases) - Quickly find the appropriate install for your platform (Windows, macOS and Linux)
+[Download Lens IDE](/setup/overview/) - Quickly find the appropriate install for your platform (Windows, macOS and Linux)